firesim/FireMarshal/docs/source/internal/Build.rst

 The goal of building a workload is to produce a working boot binary and (optionally) a root filesystem to boot from.
 The same outputs are used for Spike, Qemu, and FireSim.
+Spike now supports a disk.
+In order to use a disk, libspikedevices.so should be installed by chipyard to the RISCV library path.
-The one exception is that Spike does not support a disk, so users may choose to create an initramfs-only version of their workload for Spike (that binary will boot on Qemu and FireSim as well).
+Iceblk will be used as the default device.
+Users may also choose to create an initramfs-only version of their workload instead for Spike (that binary will boot on Qemu and FireSim as well).
 The build process proceeds as follows:

 Build Parents
 --------------------